FARM: Few-shot Adaptive Malware Family Classification under Concept Drift: Introduction

-Our approach addresses these challenges by initially focusing on the detection of drifted samples through metric learning, specifically using triplet networks.
-By computing the distance between a sample and established cluster centers, the model can discern whether a sample belongs to a known malware family or should be classified as unknown or drifted, thereby mitigating the issue of misleading high probability scores.
-Furthermore, to reduce the burden of extensive data labeling and to enable agile adaptation to evolving malware behaviors, our method integrates meta-learning via prototypical learning.
-This strategy allows the model to adapt effectively with only a few new samples, ensuring both efficiency and responsiveness in dynamic environments.
+Our approach addresses these challenges by first detecting potentially drifted samples in a learned metric space, using distances to family-level cluster representations rather than relying solely on classifier confidence.
+Samples that fall outside the accepted region of known families are treated as candidates for further analysis rather than being forcefully assigned to an existing class.
+To support rapid response under limited supervision, the framework then introduces a few-shot adaptation mechanism that can represent emerging malware behaviors using only a small number of labeled samples.
+When sufficient evidence accumulates, the model is retrained to consolidate these additions into the latent space.
+Accordingly, FARM is designed as a drift-aware adaptation pipeline with both immediate-response and longer-term consolidation stages.

-While the majority of prior work on concept drift and adaptation in malware detection has focused on the Android platform, our study targets Windows Portable Executable (PE) malware.
-The daily detection rate of Windows PE malware samples exceeds 300,000, based on industry-reported data \cite{AVTest}.
-These new samples encompass both variants of existing malware families, exhibiting novel behavioral patterns or characteristics, and completely novel malware families previously unseen by detection models.
-Both scenarios pose substantial challenges for existing malware classifiers, negatively impacting their generalization capabilities and reliability in real-world deployment.
-To the best of our knowledge, this is the first comprehensive framework that combines drift detection and adaptation tailored specifically to Windows PE malware, addressing a significant gap in the existing literature.
+While the majority of the prior work on concept drift and adaptation in malware detection has focused on the Android platform \cite{jordaney2017transcend, barbero2022transcending, yang2021cade, chen2023continuous, he2024dream}, our study focuses on Windows Portable Executable (PE) malware.
+According to industry-reported statistics, the daily detection volume of Windows PE malware exceeds 300,000 samples \cite{AVTest}.
+These incoming samples may correspond either to variants of existing malware families, which exhibit new behavioral patterns or characteristics, or to previously unseen malware families.
+Both cases can degrade the performance of static malware classifiers and reduce their reliability in real-world deployment.

+Motivated by this challenge, we propose a unified framework for detecting and adapting to concept drift in Windows PE malware classification.
+Rather than treating drift detection and model adaptation as separate problems, our framework integrates both components to support rapid response to emerging samples and longer-term model updating.
 In summary, our work makes the following contributions:

-\begin{itemize} \item We propose Few-shot Adaptive Recognition of Malware (FARM), the first comprehensive framework that combines drift detection and adaptation tailored specifically to Windows PE malware. \item We develop an approach for detecting previously unseen malware samples by leveraging triplet deep neural networks, which accurately identify both drifted and novel instances. \item We propose an efficient model update mechanism that requires only a few new samples, thereby enhancing the model’s performance on emerging malware families. \item We provided an integrated adaptation framework that combines efficient few-shot adaptation with long-term retraining. \item We validate our methodology on a timestamped and meticulously labeled dataset that captures drifted malware, demonstrating robust performance in dynamic, real-world scenarios. \end{itemize}